KN Counseling Newsletter

-If your child earned Student of the Month for Character for the month of January, they will be recognized at the beginning of the KNHS Varsity Baseball Game on April 19th.
-The whole family will receive FREE admission!
-Be there by 4:30 PM!
-See you there! :)
+If your child earned Student of the Month for Character for the month of April, May, August, or September, they will be recognized at the KNHS Varsity Football game on October 8th.
+Families will receive free admission to the game.
+Please be there by 6:20!

 KNMS - Heather Wallace & Taylor Morrison

 SIGNS OF SUICIDE PRESENTATION (more info will be emailed to families):

 - 7th Grade - October 5th

 - 8th Grade - October 6th

 - PSAT for Juniors - October 13th (deadline to register is September 15th; cost is $18)